Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 PowerModelsDSSE.jl is an extention package of PowerModelsDistribution.jl for Static Distribution System State Estimation.
-A Distribution System State Estimator determines the *most-likely* state of distribution system given a set of uncertainties.
-These uncertainties may pertain to any quantity of any network component, e.g., :vm of a :bus, :pd of a :load, etc.
+A Distribution System State Estimator determines the *most-likely* state of distribution system given a set of uncertainties, e.g., measurement errors, pseudo-measurements, etc. These uncertainties may pertain to any quantity of any network component, e.g., :vm of a :bus, :pd of a :load, etc.

 Currently, uncertainties may either be described by:
 - a nothing {Nothing},
 - a deterministic value {Float64}, or
 - a continuous univariate distribution {ContinuousUnivariateDistribution}:
-    * a normal distribution, modeled through either wls or wlav approach, or
+    * a normal distribution, modeled through either WLS or LAV approach, or
     * a non-normal distribution, modeled through -logpdf.

 ## Core Problem Specification